 |How Long Does It Take to Receive a Discharge?||Typically 3 to 5 months||Upon completion of all plan payments (Usually 3 to 5 years)|

-The two main bankruptcy options available for people who are overrun by consumer debt are Chapter 7 bankruptcy or Chapter 13 bankruptcy.
-Both Chapter 7 bankruptcy and Chapter 13 bankruptcy are also allotted on different repayment amount that the debtors should pay to their creditors.
+The two main bankruptcy options available for people who are overrun by consumer debt are Chapter 7 and Chapter 13 bankruptcy.
+Both are also allotted on different repayment amounts that the debtors should pay to their creditors.

-This has a been a guide to the top differences between chapter 7 vs chapter 13 bankruptcy.
-Here we also discuss the chapter 7 and chapter 13 bankruptcy differences with examples, infographics, and comparison table.
+This has been a guide to Chapter 7 vs Chapter 13 Bankruptcy.
+Here we discuss the top differences between chapter 7 and chapter 13 bankruptcy with infographics and comparison table.
 You may also have a look at the following articles for gaining further knowledge in Corporate Finance –